-Out of the box, Quilt provides support for queries in the ElasticSearch DSL, as well as SQL queries in Athena (details forthcoming).
+Quilt provides support for queries in the Elasticsearch DSL, as well as SQL queries in Athena.

-The objects in S3 buckets connected to Quilt are synchronized to an ElasticSearch cluster, which powers Quilt's search features.
-For custom queries, you can use the Queries tab in the Quilt catalog to directly query ElasticSearch cluster.
+The objects in Amazon S3 buckets connected to Quilt are synchronized to an Elasticsearch cluster, which provides Quilt's search features.

 There are two types of indexing in Quilt:

 - shallow indexing includes object metadata (such as the file name and size)

 - deep indexing includes object contents.
 Quilt supports deep indexing for the following file extensions:

 - .csv, .html, .json, .md, .rmd, .rst, .tab, .txt, .tsv (plain-text formats)

 By default, Quilt indexes a limited number of bytes per document for specified file formats (100KB).
 Both the max number of bytes per document and which file formats to deep index can be customized per Bucket in the Catalog Admin settings.

 Example of Admin Bucket indexing options